 These breweries didn’t quite “brew in a teapot”.
 We have seen a report that 1000-1500 (U.S.) quarts could be produced in a day.
 That is about eight U.S. barrels per day at the low end.
 Annualized, about 3000 bbl per year.
 Most brewpubs and craft breweries in the U.S. produce under 1000 bbl.
 Of course, the ship’s brewery likely was working much less in a year than a modern craft brewery, but still we can see it was not your home kit in the garage.

 How was beer made in a day or two?
 Almost certainly liquid malt extract was used, perhaps even a hopped extract.
-Boiling, if done, would take at most an hour, with only fermentation, filtering, and carbonation left.
-Generally, brewing at home takes at least a month, more usually two months or more.
+Boiling, if done, would not require more than an hour, with just fermentation, filtering, and carbonation remaining.
+Generally brewing at home takes at least a month, more usually two months or more.

 If you make ale vs. lager, it is faster, the fermentation takes just a few days.
-In fact, beer can be made in an hour – see this discussion in the forum Home Brew Talk.
+In fact, beer as such can be made in one hour – see a discussion in the forum Home Brew Talk.
 And carbonation could be quick, via a tank of compressed gas.
 Speedbrewing, it’s called.

 More typically such fast brewing takes two or three days, which accords with some press reports on the ships’ breweries.
 Their plants probably varied with year of installation and the passenger complement, as well.

-The breweries were designed and built in Germany and clearly the makers knew how to achieve a decent short-cut beer.
-Hans Kausler, the brewer on one of the ships, implied in a story we saw that his expertise made a difference to the finished result.
+The breweries were designed and built in Germany, and clearly the makers knew how to achieve a decent short-cut beer.
+Hans Kausler, brewer on one of the ships, implied in a story we saw that his expertise influenced the finished result.
 I don’t doubt it.
-Any brewing worth its salt is a skilled endeavour that benefits from long experience and good training.
+Brewing is a skilled endeavour that benefits from long experience and good training.

-I searched long and hard for an image of either brewery or beer, but could not find one, with a possible exception noted below.
+I searched for an image of either brewery or beer, but could not find one with the possible exception noted below.

-I examined many dinner and lunch menus for different classes of accommodation aboard the ships – S.S.
+I examined many dinner and lunch menus in different classes of accommodation for the ships – S.S.
 Stuttgart, S.S.
 Columbus, S.S Albert Ballin, S.S George Washington – as well as cruise brochures from Hamburg-America and North German Lloyd (NGL).
-I couldn’t find any mention of beer or any alcohol.*
+I could not find mention of beer or any alcohol.*

-I think the shipping lines were simply reticent to mention it to an American audience.
+I think the shipping lines were reticent to mention it for an American audience.
 The flavour of the press stories I’ve discussed suggests this.
 Alcohol was a sensitive subject in America, and I think breweries were felt not suit the gauzy brochures.

-Of course press archives in Hamburg, Bremen, or elsewhere in Germany may offer more information, or technical journals.
+Press archives in Hamburg, Bremen, or elsewhere in Germany may offer more information, or technical journals, to be sure.

-A January 27, 1930 press story in Long Island, NY states however that the George Washington’s brewery was filmed.
-A shot of the brewery was included in a film, probably a newsreel, shown in American theatres on the 1930 London Naval Conference.
+A January 27, 1930 press story in Long Island, New York did state the George Washington brewery was filmed.
+An image of the brewery was included in a film, probably a newsreel, shown in American theatres on the 1930 London Naval Conference.

-Five U.S. delegates sailed on the ship to attend, led by Henry Stimson.
-The story states that movie-goers were not much interested in the Conference issues, but cheered when the brewery suddenly appeared.**
+Five U.S. delegates sailed on the ship, headed by Henry Stimson.
+The story stated movie-goers were not much interested in the Conference issues, but cheered when the brewery suddenly appeared.

-YouTube and Fox Movietones feature numerous newsreels on the Conference, but not this one, it seems.
+YouTube and Fox Movietones have numerous newsreels on the Conference, but not this one it seems.